dwhitacre/easy-twitch-bot/README.md

 `npm start` runs `example/watch.js` watching the src code for changes.
 It just starts up a basic example of the bot.
 Must set `TWITCH_USERNAME` and `TWITCH_TOKEN` env vars for the bot to use.

 `npm run test` to run the tests.

+#### Elasticsearch

+To test elasticsearch integrations you need to setup elasticsearch locally or remotely.

+For local setups, Id just clone the [kibana](https://github.com/elastic/kibana) github and run the dev ES they have there as well as kibana.
+The default ES version is like 6.4 here, so id checkout that version of kibana as well.

+If you run it locally then you can just run with the defaults setup in the schema, just set the env var `TEST_ELASTICSEARCH` to `true` to run the example with the persistent storage options.